> Academics > Course

 COUN 5313 (3-3-0) Group Counseling Methods

 An experiential study of group counseling theories and techniques.
 Leadership roles, stages of group development, and member responsibilities are explored.
 Ethical and legal issues related to group interventions are discussed.
-Open only to students in the Master of Arts in Counseling, Master of Education in School Counseling, and the accelerated B.A./B.S. in Psychology/M.A. in Counseling Programs.
+Open only to students in the Master of Arts in Professional Counseling, Master of Education in School Counseling, and the accelerated B.A./B.S. in Psychology/M.A. in Professional Counseling Programs.
 Fall, Spring, Summer.

 COUN 5314 (3-3-0) Lifespan Human Development

 An advanced study in developmental psychology with emphasis on physical, cognitive, social, emotional, sexual, personality, and spiritual development from conception to death within the context of basic theories of development, as they relate to counseling processes and strategies.
 Fall, Spring, Summer, Online.

 COUN 5315 (3-3-0) Psychological Testing

 An introduction to psychometrics and psychological testing including the study of test reliability and validity as well as administration and interpretation of results.
-Fall, alternating Summers.
+Fall, alternating Summers, Online.

 Prerequisite: Undergraduate statistics.

 COUN 5316 (3-3-0) Research Methods

 A study of the scientific method of social and psychological research in order to aid the student in understanding the theoretical bases of scientific research.
 The student will develop a working knowledge of the research methods and problems associated with doing human research.
 The student will gain the ability to recognize both excellent and poor quality research and research methods.
 Fall, Spring, Online.

 Prerequisite: Undergraduate statistics.